National Life Stories: Oral History Programme

-In 2009 NLS received funding from the Arcadia Fund and the Royal Commission for the Exhibition of 1851 for a new project (Oral History of British Science).
-The project has collected over 100 audio interviews, each 8 to 15 hours in length, with scientists, engineers and others linked with science and technology in Britain, as well as shorter on-location video recordings, over two themed strands: Made in Britain and A Changing Planet.
-In 2013 National Life Stories began a new oral history project titled 'Inspiring Scientists: Diversity in British Science', in partnership with the Royal Society Diversity Programme.
+In 2009, NLS received funding from the Arcadia Fund and the Royal Commission for the Exhibition of 1851 for a new project (Oral History of British Science).
+The project has collected more than 100 audio interviews, each 8 to 15 hours in length, with scientists, engineers and others linked with science and technology in Britain, as well as shorter on-location video recordings, over two themed strands: Made in Britain and A Changing Planet.
+In 2013, National Life Stories began a new oral history project titled "Inspiring Scientists: Diversity in British Science", in partnership with the Royal Society Diversity Programme.
 Interviewees range from Professors to PhD students and the focus on science is wide, covering academia, big industry and individual entrepreneurship.
 Many of the interviews recorded for the projects are available in full on British Library Sounds, while the Voices of Science web resource provides curated access to audio and video highlights from the interviews organised by theme, discipline and interviewee.